updated May 28, 2026 64.1MB file size 997 downloads

 System Requirements and Installation

-AutoSubs 3.0.8 is a 64.1 MB download and runs on Windows 10 and Windows 11.
+AutoSubs 3.6.2 is a 64.1 MB download and runs on Windows 10 and Windows 11.
 The standalone version installs without requiring DaVinci Resolve, although the Resolve integration is the original use case and remains the most polished workflow.

 Transcription happens locally on your machine, which means no audio is uploaded to a cloud service - a meaningful difference if you handle confidential interview material or unreleased content.

-The 3.0 release adds clear status badges so you can see at a glance which models are installed, which are downloading, and which can be safely deleted to free up disk space.
+On first launch, AutoSubs downloads the AI model files it needs for transcription - now working correctly even behind a VPN or proxy.
+Clear status badges show at a glance which models are installed, which are downloading, and which can be safely deleted to free up disk space.

 For users who want to explore alternative subtitle tools beyond AutoSubs' AI approach, the full Subtitle Tools section of free-codecs.com lists more than thirty free editors, converters, extractors, and synchronisers covering every format and use case.